What’s the deal when ΔG is less than zero?

 It Predicts What Will Happen

 Chemists, engineers, and even biologists love ΔG because it tells you whether a reaction can run on its own.
-Think of it like a weather forecast: a negative ΔG is a green light for a spontaneous reaction, while a positive ΔG is a red light unless you add energy (heat, light, electricity) Simple, but easy to overlook..
+Think of it like a weather forecast: a negative ΔG is a green light for a spontaneous reaction, while a positive ΔG is a red light unless you add energy (heat, light, electricity) Nothing fancy..

 Energy Efficiency

 In industrial processes, knowing ΔG helps optimize conditions.
-Also, if a reaction is exergonic (ΔG < 0) but produces undesired by‑products, you might tweak temperature or pressure to shift the equilibrium.
-Conversely, endergonic reactions (ΔG > 0) can be driven forward by coupling them to exergonic processes—like how ATP hydrolysis powers cellular work And it works..
+If a reaction is exergonic (ΔG < 0) but produces undesired by‑products, you might tweak temperature or pressure to shift the equilibrium.
+Conversely, endergonic reactions (ΔG > 0) can be driven forward by coupling them to exergonic processes—like how ATP hydrolysis powers cellular work Most people skip this — try not to..

 Environmental Impact

 A negative ΔG often means a reaction releases energy, which could be harnessed.
-Day to day, for example, the combustion of methane (ΔG ≈ –890 kJ/mol) is the basis for natural gas power plants.
-Understanding the sign and magnitude of ΔG can help design cleaner, more efficient fuels And it works..
+But for example, the combustion of methane (ΔG ≈ –890 kJ/mol) is the basis for natural gas power plants.
+Understanding the sign and magnitude of ΔG can help design cleaner, more efficient fuels.

 How It Works (or How to Do It)